hudsonhrh/hudsonhrh/README.md

 ## Current Projects:

 ### Perpetual Orgnaization Architect
-First Place Winner of Best New Subgraph (The Graph) at ETH Denver.
-Told in person will be officially announced March 10th
+First Place Winner of Best New Subgraph (The Graph) at ETH Denver. https://ethereumdenver.medium.com/ethdenver-2024-buidlathon-track-sponsor-bounty-winners-1960eea4d0ae

 The Perpetual Organization Architect is an AI tool that helps users define the features they want in their Perpetual Organization and deploys it for them.
 This version of the project guides the user through decisions like role distribution, governance, and voting design.
 Based on the user's selections, it deploys a customized Perpetual Organization that is fully decentralized in nature.